 Those new techniques also permit to reduce the overall treatment time by increasing the doses per session: 4 weeks instead of 7 or 8.
 Thanks to last generation techniques, such as stereotactic radiation therapy, the treatment can even be reduced to two weeks (5 sessions).

-With this technic, the whole treatment can be achieved in less than 9 sessions.
+With this technique, the whole treatment can be achieved in less than 9 sessions.

 Stereotactic radiotherapy efficiency and safety is being proved each day by the scientific community.